LYFsmile Logo

 How separation from parents starts affecting a teenager’s behaviour

 When this separation from parents continues for a while, it doesn’t stay limited to silence or less communication.
-Slowly, it starts changing how your teen behaves, reacts, and connects — not just with you, but with everything around them.
+Slowly, it starts changing how your teen behaves, reacts, and connects not just with you, but with everything around them.

 What may look like attitude, stubbornness, or disinterest is often something much deeper.
-Many teens who experience separation and detachment from parents are quietly dealing with child anxiety, constant worry, or emotional confusion they don’t know how to express.
+Many teens who experience separation and detachment from parents are quietly dealing with child anxiety, constant worry, or emotional confusion that they don’t know how to express.

 As a parent, this can feel painful.
-You may sense that your child is not the same anymore — but at the same time, you may not fully understand what they are going through.
+You may sense that your child is not the same anymore, but at the same time, you may not fully understand what they are going through.

 Changes in mood, communication, and daily routine